 Case palletizers are used to lift items from production lines and place or stack them perfectly onto a pallet for shipping, moving, or storing.
 The items can be stacked in different configurations like column-stacked, interlocked or pin-wheel configurations.

-Automated case palletizers allow complex palletizing routines to be completed without the need for multiple handling operations, and do not require a lot of manual labor or human supervision.
+Automatic palletizers of this variety allow complex palletizing routines to be completed without the need for multiple handling operations, and do not require a lot of manual labor or human supervision.

 These palletizers are developed to help manufacturers reallocate labor to tasks in less harmful environments, meet aggressive production requirements and save production area floor space.
 The design incorporates zero pressure, non-contact accumulation roller conveyors to gently position cases prior to palletizing.